ohmyzsh/ohmyzsh/.github/ISSUE_TEMPLATE/bug_report.md

  - Terminal emulator [e.g. iTerm2]

 **Additional context**
 Add any other context about the problem here.
+This can be themes, aliases, custom configs.